aquaULB/solving_pde_mooc/notebooks/01_Introduction/01_01_ToolkitSetup.md

 conda deactivate
 ```

-This will switch you back to the base Anaconda environment but you can return to the "course" environment by activating it again.
+This will switch you back to the base environment but you can return to the "course" environment by activating it again.

 **For Windows users:** In some cases, the Jupyter notebook extensions we use are not properly installed automatically when the environment is created.
 To finish their installation you should type the following commands in a terminal window: